 Going on a last minute holiday?
 It’s not too late - vaccines can be given at short notice and malaria tablets (if needed) can be started the day you go.

-Get comprehensive travel health insurance that covers everything you want to do.
+Get comprehensive travel health insurance that covers everything you want to do and any health conditions that you have.
 Even if you are going to Europe and have already got a free European Health Insurance Card (EHIC) check it’s still valid and hasn’t expired.
 Remember – an EHIC only gives you access to basic emergency care and you still need your own travel insurance.